 At this rehearsal dinner, you may give them a *chance* to speak up and express their happiness.
 Mentioning them during your and your partner’s speech at the dinner will truly be memorable and heartwarming.

-If you get the chance to have a projector, create some videos that show the memories of everyone that attended the wedding rehearsal.
+If you get the chance to have a projector, create some videos that show the memories of everyone who attended the wedding rehearsal.

 Having this *wedding rehearsal* actually helps you, your partner, and everyone involved to be more present during the wedding day since all of the questions and whatever insights or emotions were already addressed prior.